Setting up gas and electric with British Gas

 How to set up gas and electric in your new home

-First time buyer energy checklist
+First time buyer gas and electric checklist

 1. Find your new home energy supplier

 When you move into your new home, you’ll need to find out who already provides the gas and electricity.
 If the people who lived there before let the supplier know they were moving, you may get a letter addressed to “the Occupier” when you move in.
 If it’s a new build home, your housing developer should tell you who the supplier is.
+If you’re renting, ask your landlord or letting agent.

 2. Find your gas and electricity meters